-UPDATE: The Canyoneer SAR is no longer being produced by 5.10.
-If you look around, it is still possible to pick up a pair, but they’re becoming increasingly scarce.
+UPDATE: Five Ten is no longer producing specialist canyoning footwear, and has discontinued a number of shoes including the Canyoneer SAR.
 The good news is there’s still plenty of great options for canyoners looking for a tough water shoe with great grip.
 You can see some of the other options we have reviewed here: fatcanyoners.org/reviews/.

 On a trip down Carra Beanga falls, Julie Burton described her new found love of 5.10 canyoneering boots.
 These shoes have been designed specifically with the American canyoneering community in mind.
 So after the trip I began to do some research.
 My first reaction after seeing them was there is no frigging way I’m putting those things on my feet.
 With bright fluorescent colours, bulky over-the-top neoprene cuffs, and buckles which look akin to shoes I might let my five year old wear, I was instantly turned off by them.